Qualcomm unveils chips to power the next generation of smartphones

 By featuring the Qualcomm FastConnect 6700 Connectivity System, Snapdragon 778G supports multi-gigabit class Wi-Fi 6 speeds (up to 2.9Gbps) with 4k QAM and access to 160MHz channels in both the 5GHz and 6GHz bands.

 Additionally, the Qualcomm Snapdragon Sound technology suite offers verification that Qualcomm Technologies’ hallmark audio features and system-level optimizations are implemented to enable a redefined listening experience, end to end.
-With support for Bluetooth 5.2, fast Wi-Fi 6/6E and 5G, Snapdragon 778G is capable of delivering low-latency gaming, sharing, video calls, and more.
+With support for Bluetooth 5.2, fast Wi-Fi 6/6E, and 5G, Snapdragon 778G is capable of delivering low-latency gaming, sharing, video calls, and more.

 Performance

-The chip is manufactured using a 6-nanometer process technology, in which the width between circuits is six billionths of a meter.
-Snapdragon 778G balances performance and power efficiency.
+The chip is manufactured using a 6-nanometer process technology, in which the width between circuits is 6 billionths of a meter.
+Qualcomm said the Snapdragon 778G balances performance and power efficiency.
 The Qualcomm Kryo 670 generates up to 40% uplift in overall CPU performance, and the Adreno 642LGPU is designed to deliver up to 40% faster graphics rendering compared to the previous generation.

 Devices based on Snapdragon 778G are expected to be commercially available in the second quarter of 2021.

-Qualcomm also announced its first 10 Gigabit 5G M.2 reference design, aimed at accelerating the adoption of faster 5G wireless networking services.
+Qualcomm also announced its first 10-gigabit 5G M.2 reference design, aimed at accelerating the adoption of faster 5G wireless networking services.

 Reference designs